adi-dee/scroll-tell/README.md

 # Caveat
 These examples are designed to introduce some multimedia scrolling techniques to media students.
 These are not always suitable for responsive sites.
-You will be investigating this issue for your assignment.
+You will be investigating this issue for your reflection paper in the final assignment.

 # What's in this project?